Sabah Adventure

 - Playing cards

-- Travel washing line and Bio-degradable washing detergent
+- Travel washing line and bio-degradable washing detergent

 MORE!

-Please bring your own water bottle to refill along the way.
+Please bring your own water bottle to refill.
 Although it can be difficult to avoid bottled water when travelling, please use the water dispensers which are provided on some of our vehicles and at some of our accommodation.
-Your group leader or local representative will advise whether tap water is safe to drink in your destination and if it is you can simply refill with tap water.
-When unable to avoid bottled water it is better to buy the largest available and distribute into your smaller bottle for the day.
-If you are walking or trekking as part of your trip you will need to carry at least 2L of water with you.
+When unable to avoid bottled water, it is better to buy the largest available and distribute it into your smaller bottle for the day.
+Some travellers like to bring a bottle with its own filtration system or water purification tablets.
+If you are walking or trekking as part of your trip, you will need to carry at least 2 litres of water with you.

 Physical rating